Walgreens The Thread

 • Pat your skin dry after you bathe rather than rubbing

 Treatment may assist in clearing up your skin over time.
-You may begin to see improvements within 4 to 6 weeks with most treatment plans, and symptoms should gradually continue to improve going forward.
-Some people need to try more than one treatment or combine treatments to see the results they desire.
+You may begin to see improvements within four to six weeks with most treatment plans, and symptoms should gradually continue to improve going forward.
+Some people need to try more than one treatment or combine treatments to achieve desired results.

 Healthcare providers often recommend moisturizing, exfoliation and self-care as first-line treatments for keratosis pilaris.
 However, which treatments are right for you will depend on a variety of factors, such as the location and severity of the bumps, your age, what activities you engage in regularly and your overall health and medical history.